skyms/ReservationsAPIPRD/README.md

 - **Improve experience**.
 The seamless and worry free scheduling experience will keep users engaged with Uber.
 - **Increase revenue**.
 With a simple and efficient scheduling, much stronger in competition and new users brought in through 3 party app, there are will be more rides taken with Uber and more revenue.
 - **Marketing/Branding**.
 With Uber logo built into more apps, Uber actually is advertising for free.
+- **Better allocate resource ** Uber can be smarter about resouce when we know the demand ahead of time.

 #### For developers/3rd party